Zalatoris, Fitzpatrick survive beast of Open to share lead

 Zalatoris and Fitzpatrick were at 4-under 206, the same score of the 54-hole lead when the U.S. Open was last at The Country Club in 1988.

 It’s not like Rahm had full rights to the lead.
-This Saturday at Brookline was so wild that Rahm was among eight players who had at least a share of the lead at some point.
+This Saturday at Brookline was so wild that Rahm was the last of eight players who had at least a share of the lead at some point.
 Three of them didn’t even finish among the top 10, including two-time major champion Collin Morikawa.

 Morikawa, who shared the 36-hole lead with Joel Dahmen, had double bogeys on the seventh and 13th holes, and might have had a third after a chunked wedge on No. 4 except that he made a 25-foot putt for bogey.
 He finished with a 77.